annacnelson/annacnelson.github.io/_pages/math316.md

 | 15. <br> Nov.
 23, 25, 27 |  &nbsp;&nbsp; 42.
 Epidemics, chemical kinetics (5.3.3) <br> &nbsp;&nbsp; 43.
 Nonlinear systems, bifurcations (5.5) <br> &nbsp;&nbsp; 44. *No class, Thanksgiving break*| 5.2, 5.3, 5.5 | HW 14, due Tues Dec.1 for days 42,43|
 | 16. <br> Nov.
 30, Dec.
 2, 4 |  &nbsp;&nbsp; 45.
 Review for final <br> &nbsp;&nbsp; 46.
 Review for final <br> &nbsp;&nbsp; 47.
 Review for final| [Final Review| No HW!|

-**List of resources:** There are several resources to help you succeed in this class.
+<a name="resources"></a>**List of resources:** There are several resources to help you succeed in this class.
 Please consider your instructor your primary resource.
 Visit them during drop-in hours help hours, ask questions inside and outside of class, let us know what difficulties you are having.
 We want to hear from you and we want to help you succeed.
 The TAs at the Math Tutoring Table are another resource for you.
 A list of all resources:

 - Instructor's drop-in hours, availability in and outside of class
-- Teaching Assistants: TAs will be available for help at the Tutoring Center (schedule will be posted in canvas)
+- Teaching Assistants: TAs will be available for help at the Tutoring Center (schedule will be posted in Canvas)
 - CAPS: Center for Academic Program Support.
 Located on the 3rd floor of Zimmerman Library, (505) 277-7205
 - ESS Center: Engineering Student Success Center, (505) 277-4354
 - Student Health and Counseling (SHAC) at (505) 277-3136.
 - LoboRESPECT Advocacy Center (505) 277-2911 can offer help with contacting faculty and managing challenges that impact your UNM experience.

-<a name="resources"></a>Most importantly: Ask questions!!
+Most importantly: Ask questions!!
 In class, in recitations, at CAPS, to your instructor, to each other.
 You learn the most when you figure out what questions you have, formulate them, and find the answers to them.
 This is not the same as asking "how do you do this problem?"
 A better question would be "I tried this and got stuck, I don't see alternatives, can you help?" or, in class, "I don't see how that follows, can you explain?"